- Fibrosis and simple cysts

 - Summary of breast conditions that affect breast cancer risk

-Some fibroadenomas are too small to be felt and can be seen only when the breast tissue is removed and examined under a microscope, but some are several inches across.
-They tend to be round and have borders that are distinct from the surrounding breast tissue.
+Some fibroadenomas are too small to be felt and can be seen only if breast tissue is removed and examined under a microscope, but some are several inches across.
+Fibroadenomas tend to be round and have borders that are distinct from the surrounding breast tissue.
 They often feel like a marble within the breast.
 You can move them under the skin and they are usually firm and not tender.
 A woman can have one or many fibroadenomas.